ga021/learngit/readme.txt

 Git tracks changes

-Creating a new branch is quick.
+Creating a new branch is quick and simple

-2015.8.20